7 Highest Dividend Stocks That Are Actually a Buy

 MetLife, Inc. (NYSE:MET)

 Headquartered in New York and founded in 1863, MetLife, Inc. engages in the insurance, annuities, employee benefits and asset management businesses.
-MetLife boosted its quarterly dividend payout nearly 5% from the $0.42 distribution one year ago to the current $0.44 payout amount.
-This new quarterly distribution is equivalent to a $1.76 total annual payout and a forward dividend yield of 3.64%, which is 4.5% higher than the company’s own 3.48% five-year average yield.
+MetLife boosted its quarterly dividend payout nearly 5% from the $0.44 distribution one year ago to the current $0.46 payout amount.
+This new quarterly distribution is equivalent to a $1.84 total annual payout and a forward dividend yield of 3.8%.

-The company has advanced its total annual payout amount nearly almost 140% over the past seven consecutive years, which corresponds to a 13.2% average annual growth rate.
+The company has advanced its total annual payout amount nearly almost 140% over the past ten consecutive years, which corresponds to a 9.5% average annual growth rate.
 Despite paying flat annual dividends from 2007 through 2012, MetLife still enhanced its annual dividend payout nearly nine-fold since beginning dividend distributions in 2000.
-This annual payout enhancement is equivalent to an average rate of 12.6% per year over the past 19 years.

 7 Highest Dividend Stocks That Are Actually a Buy: #6